 1. INTRODUCTION 5

-1.1 Purpose
+1.1 Purpose 6

-1.2 Scope
+1.2 Scope 6

 2. DEFINITIONS 7

 3. ROLES AND RESPONSIBILITIES OF COUNCIL 7

-3.1 Educating residents 7
+3.1 Educating residents

 3.2 Managing land

-3.3 Managing waste 8
+3.3 Managing waste 7

 3.4 Regulatory responsibilities

 3.5 Responsibilities to workers 10

-4. OTHER STAKEHOLDERS INVOLVED IN MANAGING ASBESTOS 11
+4. OTHER STAKEHOLDERS INVOLVED IN MANAGING ASBESTOS

-PART 1 - ASBESTOS IN THE LOCAL GOVERNMENT AREA: INFORMATION FOR T HE
+PART 1 - ASBESTOS IN THE LOCAL GOVERNMENT AREA: INFORMATIO

-COMMUNITY 11
+COMMUNITY 10

-5. NATURALLY OCCURRING ASBESTOS 11
+5. NATURALLY OCCURRING ASBESTOS

-5.1 Responsibilities for naturally occurring asbestos
+5.1 Responsibilities for naturally occurring asbestos 11

 5.2 Managing naturally occurring asbestos

+5.2.1 Management of naturally occurring asbestos by council

-6. CONTAMINATION OF LAND WITH ASBESTOS 12
+6. CONTAMINATION OF LAND WITH ASBESTOS

 6.1 Responsibilities for contaminated land

-6.2 Finding out If land is contaminated
+6.2 Finding out if land is contaminated

 6.3 Duty to report contaminated land

-6.4 Derelict buildings 14
+6.4 Derelict buildings

-7. RESPONDING TO EMERGENCIES AND INCIDENTS 15
+7. RESPONDING TO EMERGENCIES AND INCIDENTS

-7.1 Responsibilities in the clean-up after an emergency or incident 15
+7.1 Responsibilities in the clean-up after an emergency or incident

 7.2 Advice to the public regarding clean-up after an emergency or incident 16

-8. COUNCIL'S PROCESS FOR CHANGING LAND USE 16
+8. COUNCIL'S PROCESS FOR CHANGING LAND USE 17

-9. COUNCIL'S PROCESS FOR ASSESSING DEVELOPMENT 17
+9. COUNCIL'S PROCESS FOR ASSESSING DEVELOPMENT

 9.1 Responsibilities for approving development

-9.2 Providing advice to home owners, renovators and developers 17 18
+9.2 Providing advice to home owners, renovators and developers

 9.3 Identifying asbestos

 9.4 Removing asbestos, refurbishments and demolitions

 9.4.1 Removing asbestos at domestic premises

 9.4.2 Removing asbestos at workplaces

+9.4.3 Obtaining approval for demolition

 9.5 Exempt or complying development

 9.5.1 Exempt development

-9.5.2 Complying development